Mini PC: Hardware

 Intel's Atom processor has been adopted by several hardware manufacturers, such as ASUS, MSI, and Sony, for nettops.
 Nvidia has also released its first generation ION platform, which puts GeForce 9400M Motherboard GPU alongside the Atom processor to provide better high definition video playback ability and lower power consumption.
 In addition, Nvidia has announced that it will support VIA's CPUs this year.
 To further reduce the manufacturing cost and improve power efficiency, many manufacturers and start-up companies have chosen to use CPUs that were originally targeted at embedded computing devices such as AMD's Geode and ARM Cortex-based CPUs.

+Apple's 2024 Mac mini with the M4 system-on-a-chip (SoC) features a significantly smaller design than earlier models, with a 5x5-inch form factor often described as slightly larger than an Apple TV 4K.
+Apple claims up to 50% more CPU performance and 4× more GPU performance on the M4 compared to the M2.
+The M4 competes for the highest-scoring consumer SoC for single-core benchmarks according to various sources such as the Geekbench benchmarking suite and Passmark Software's CPU benchmarks.
+In doing so, M4's single-core performance competes with AMD's Ryzen 7 9700X and Intel's Core i9-14900K.

 Operating systems

 Many net-top models are x86-processor-based and as such are capable of running standard PC OSes.
 There are also operating systems designed specifically for nettops and other machines in the same performance class.
 Some high-end nettops are capable of running Windows 10.
-Google's ChromeOS and Android are other options.
+Linux, Android, ChromeOS, and Raspberry Pi OS are other options.
 Although Google's Android was originally designed for smartphones, it has also taken a seat in the nettop market.
-Another Linux distribution suitable for nettops is Ubuntu.

-Linux is beginning to be the favorite choice of nettop users (considering the high commercial use of these machines), the flexibility and low-requirement capabilities of the OS are perfect for the product.

 Market

 Nettops fell into Intel's category of "Basic PC", which usually cost from $100 to $299.
 Intel described nettops as a large potential market at that time.
-Nettops were said to be able serve as an affordable first computer for people in developing countries, or as an environmentally friendly choice as a secondary computer for people in developed countries.
+Nettops were said to be able to serve as an affordable first computer for people in developing countries, or as an environmentally friendly choice as a secondary computer for people in developed countries.

-As a result of successes with Stick PCs and Linux Mint-based Nettop-like computers, as well as continued success of the Mac Mini, the idea was possibly unintentionally revived as Mini PCs, which continue to be sold through online retailers as of August 2017.